According to Brønsted-Lowry Theory, a Base Is... a Proton Acceptor!

 -

 Hydroxide ions (OH⁻): These are classic Arrhenius bases, and they readily accept protons.
-For instance, in the reaction with hydrochloric acid (HCl):
+To give you an idea, in the reaction with hydrochloric acid (HCl):

 OH⁻(aq) + HCl(aq) → H₂O(l) + Cl⁻(aq)